The prepatellar bursa lies just below the skin, increasing the risk of skin damage and infection from corticosteroid injection therapy.

 Aspiration of effusion to determine cause of bursitis

-Rarely for injections of corticosteroid to treat inflammation
+Occasionally for injections of corticosteroid to treat recalcitrant or recurrent noninfectious inflammation

 Prepatellar bursal puncture is usually done diagnostically (eg, to diagnose septic or crystal-induced bursitis).
-Because the prepatellar bursa is the second most common site of septic bursitis, effusion fluid should be sent to the laboratory for cell count, Gram stain, culture, and sensitivity tests.
+Because the prepatellar bursa is the second most common site of septic bursitis, effusion fluid should routinely be sent to the laboratory for cell count and differential, crystal analysis, Gram stain, culture, and sensitivity tests.

 Corticosteroid injection is rarely necessary in the prepatellar bursa.
 Therapeutic injection should be done only if all of the following criteria are satisfied: